Write us

 Sunday fair in which ancestral trade practices are still carried out, such as barter.
 These are also adorned with the presence of the varayoq or chiefs of each community.

-Culture and tradition:
+Textile Culture and Tradition

 When it is best to visit Chinchero?